 When an application for guardianship is made to the court, the judge will look at all of these factors, and decide whether the guardianship should be granted.
 If the application is successful, they will rule in favor of the guardian, who will then be required to take responsibility for the personal care that would typically befall a biological or legal parent.
 If the child has significant financial assets which need to be managed, a conservatorship may also be applied for and considered.

 Applying for guardianship of a child can be a complex process.
-If you believe that you should have guardianship, then the best thing you can do is seek a free consultation with a family law firm that can advise you on your next steps.
+If you believe that you should have guardianship, then the best thing you can do is seek a consultation with a family law firm that can advise you on your next steps.

 If you are fighting for guardianship of a child, then you will need to prove why it is necessary.
 This is where a family law attorney from Idaho Divorce Law Firm can prove invaluable.